Iceland Glacier Hike Guide

 Skaftafellsjökull glacier.
 Skaftafellsjökull glacier is an outlet glacier of Vatnajökull glacier, which is Iceland’s largest ice cap.
 Walking on black sands and seeing sparkling ice chunks are some of the highlights of visiting this glacier.
 Acting as our base, it lies conveniently close to the Skaftafell visitor centre and is surrounded by beautiful mountains.

 Falljökull glacier.
 Also located in Skaftafell, Falljökull translates literally to ‘The Falling Glacier’.
 Found on the black sandy shores of the south coast, it is known for its rugged surface and striking blue and white coloring.

 Blue Ice Experience

-Enjoy views of glacial ice sculptures and ice ridges as you go on this short, stunning glacier walk in Skaftafell.
+Enjoy views of glacial ice sculptures and ice ridges as you go on this short but stunning glacier walk in Skaftafell.

-Traverse the ice fields of Falljökull as you attempt this challenging, four-hour ice walk, complete with stretching views.
+Traverse the ice fields of Falljökull on this challenging, four-hour ice walk, complete with panoramic views.